Stalag Luft I: Evacuation

 On 30 April 1945, the prisoners were ordered to evacuate the camp in the face of the advancing Soviet Red Army, but the Senior American Officer, Colonel Hubert Zemke, refused to give the order.
 After negotiations between Zemke and Commandant Oberst (Colonel) Gustav Warnstedt, it was agreed that to avoid useless bloodshed the guards would go, leaving the POWs behind.
 The next day, the first Soviet troops arrived.

 The Soviet troops treated German civilians in the area badly, but American and Commonwealth personnel were treated with respect (the liberated POWs were careful to wear armbands on which their nationality was written in Russian).
-The Russian soldiers replaced the Germans as guards and locked the gates and refused the Allied soldiers to be evacuated, it wasn't until almost two weeks later that a US Colonel showed up and threatened to shoot the Soviet Commander if he didn't allow his "Allies" to be released.
-With the threat of being shot he ordered the gates opened and the prisoners to be evacuated.
-B-17 Bombers that had all of their armaments taken out were flown in and all remaining Allied prisoners were finally evacuated by air.
+The Russian soldiers replaced the Germans as guards and locked the gates and refused the Allied soldiers to be evacuated; almost two weeks later a US Colonel showed up and threatened to shoot the Soviet Commander if he didn't allow his "Allies" to be released.
+He ordered the gates opened and the prisoners to be evacuated.

+B-17 Bombers that had all of their armaments taken out were flown in and all remaining Allied prisoners were evacuated by air, between 13–15 May, in "Operation Revival".

-Between 13–15 May, the camp was evacuated by American aircraft in "Operation Revival".
-The British POWs were returned directly to Great Britain, while the Americans were sent to Camp Lucky Strike north-east of Le Havre, France, before being shipped back to the United States.
+British POWs were returned directly to Great Britain, while the Americans were sent to Camp Lucky Strike north-east of Le Havre, France, before being shipped back to the United States.